ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Actions handled by the Repository

-Having this in place you're basically ready for the CRUD actions over posts.
-You have available the follow endpoints:
+Having this in place, you're basically ready for the CRUD actions over posts.
+You now have available the following endpoints:

 | Verb       | URI                                                   | Action                                       |
 |:-----------|:------------------------------------------------------|:---------------------------------------------|